 HIV incidence peaked from 1984-1987 followed by a steady decline over the next 15 years.
 There was then an increase in persons diagnosed from 2005-2008.
 This increase may be partly due to improved awareness of the availability of testing.
-Since then, there has been a general decline with less than 10 new HIV diagnoses reported per year from 2011-2023.
-There were 0 new HIV diagnoses reported in 2023.
+Since then, there has been a general decline with less than 10 new HIV diagnoses reported per year from 2011-2024.
+There were 8 new HIV diagnoses reported in 2024, a notable increase over previous years.

 AIDS incidence peaked in 1995 and has declined since then with 10 or fewer persons reported with an AIDS diagnosis annually since 2004.
-There were no new AIDS diagnosis reported in 2023.
+There were no new AIDS diagnosis reported in 2024.

 Deaths among persons with HIV continue to be low, likely due to advancement and availability of care, treatment and support.
 Additionally, the deaths are occurring among persons of older ages and the reported causes of death among persons with HIV may not be directly related to their HIV infection.
-There were no reported deaths among persons with a prior diagnosis of HIV reported in 2023.
+There were no reported deaths among persons with a prior diagnosis of HIV reported in 2024.

-Table 1 shows the cumulative characteristics of HIV/AIDS cases and deaths through 2023.
+Table 1 shows the cumulative characteristics of HIV/AIDS cases and deaths through 2024.

 The majority of HIV/AIDS diagnoses and deaths have occurred among black males aged 25-44 years.
-For diagnosis of HIV, sexual contact is the main risk factor (heterosexual contact followed by men having sex with men).
+For diagnosis of HIV, sexual contact is the main risk factor (heterosexual contact followed by MSM).
 However, there have been slightly more AIDS diagnoses and deaths among persons with injection drug use as their main risk factor.